17+ BEST Philippines Souvenirs to Bring Home

 Coffee beans are a great option for your caffeine-addicted friends, but for those who want to lessen their caffeine intake, alternative such as rice coffee and corn coffee can be found as well.

-The sisters at the Good Shepherd Convent in Baguio created these delicious spreads in 1976, and these have been popular ever since.
-These are some of the must-buys when visiting Baguio, but you don’t necessarily have to travel there to satisfy your cravings – nowadays, there are select retailers selling these in Manila and elsewhere.
+Ube halaya was first created by the sisters at the Good Shepherd Convert in Baguio in 1976, and it has been popular ever since.
+They are always a must-buy souvenir when visiting Baguio, but nowadays, you don’t need to travel there to satisfy your cravings.
+There are retailers selling these in Metro Manila, as well as online shops that promise a fresh batch every time.

 Gourmet tuyo takes this Filipino breakfast staple into another level.
 Preserved with olive oil and seasonings, gourmet tuyo is great not only for rice meals but also as main ingredient in pasta and fillings for crackers.